syncfusion/ej2-angular-ui-components/components/treegrid/README.md

 # ej2-treegrid

-The TreeGrid component is a feature-rich control used to visualize self-referential hierarchical data effectively in a tabular format..
+The [Angular Tree Grid](https://www.syncfusion.com/angular-components/angular-tree-grid?utm_source=npm&utm_medium=listing&utm_campaign=angular-tree-grid-npm) is a feature-rich component used to visualize self-referential hierarchical data effectively in a tabular format.
 It will pull data from a data source, such as array of JSON objects, `OData web services`, or [`DataManager`](http://ej2.syncfusion.com/documentation/data) binding data fields to columns.
 It also incudes interactions like expanding and collapsing the parent records.

 ![TreeGrid](https://ej2.syncfusion.com/products/images/tree-grid/readme.png)